Huw Jenkins (Welsh businessman): Swansea City

 In April 2016, a "controlling" portion of the club's shares were sold to American investors.
 At the end of the 2017–18 season, the club was relegated to the second tier.

 On 2 February 2019, Jenkins resigned as chairman amid increasing criticism over the club's sale to the American consortium in 2016 and the club's subsequent relegation from the Premier League.
 He stated, "...the current atmosphere within the football club on and off the football field saddens me very much and I find it very difficult to fight on in a football club I love but can no longer control."

 Charlton Athletic

 Towards the end of May 2020, it was reported that Jenkins was an interested party in buying Charlton Athletic F.C. after the club spent a turbulent few months under the ownership of East Street Investments however this fell through and did not come to fruition.

+Cobalt Sports Management

+In October 2022 Jenkins joined professional footballers agency Cobalt Sports Management.

+Newport County

+In October 2023 Newport County Supporters Trust members voted in favour of selling a controlling interest 52% of shares in EFL League Two club Newport County A.F.C. to Huw Jenkins, subject to EFL approval.
+The takeover was confirmed as completed by EFL and Newport County on 24 January 2024.

 Awards

-In 2012, Jenkins was awarded an Honorary Doctor of Laws degree (LLD) by Swansea University, "in recognition of his lifelong contribution to football and for his role in taking the Swans through to the Premier League."
+In 2012, Jenkins was awarded an Honorary Doctor of Laws degree (LLD) by Swansea University, "in recognition of his lifelong contribution to football and for his role in taking Swansea City A.F.C. through to the Premier League."

 In the 2015 Birthday Honours, Jenkins was appointed an Officer of the Order of the British Empire (OBE) "for services to Sport in Wales."